Leading Chinese firms eye Israeli technology investments

-TEL AVIV (Reuters) - Leading Chinese companies are looking for investments in Israeli technology to help boost their growth and development, similar to what U.S. companies have done in the past two decades.
+TEL AVIV, Jan 2 (Reuters) - Leading Chinese companies are looking for investments in Israeli technology to help boost their growth and development, similar to what U.S. companies have done in the past two decades.

 Chan, a property magnate, said his family business owns technology companies around the world but has no investments in Israel.